Choe Yong-gon (official): Early life and education

+Choe was born in Taechon County, North Pyongan, Korean Empire in 1900.
+For his participation in the 1919 March First Movement, he was imprisoned by the Empire of Japan for three years until his release in 1922.
+Afterwards he emigrated to China where he studied at the Yunnan Military Academy and later the Whampoa Military Academy, graduating in 1924 and 1927 respectively.

 Career

 Choe's first military deployment was to fight the Chinese Northern Expedition of 1927.
 He also took part in the Canton Communist riots in December later that year.
-He moved to Manchuria to form a guerrilla organization and military academy school to trained the anti-Japanese guerrilla army.
+He moved to Manchuria to form a guerrilla organization and military academy school to train the anti-Japanese guerrilla army.
 Choe joined the Chinese Communist Party and the Northeast Anti-Japanese United Army in 1936.

 He led a guerrilla unit against the Japanese after they occupied Manchuria (Manchukuo) in September 1931.
 In 1940, Choe and his troops had fled to the Soviet-Manchurian border in the Soviet Union and participated with the 88th Independent Brigade of the Soviet Army.

 In 1945, he returned to Korea after Japan was defeated in World War II.

 In 1946, he became the chairman of the Korean Democratic Party (KDP) and led this organization to a pro-communist course.
 He was, however, concurrently secretly a member of the ruling Workers' Party of Korea and tasked with keeping the KDP from becoming an independent political force.
-Afterwards, he came into more promotions and by February 1948, he was appointed the Supreme Commander of the Korean People's Army.
-When the Democratic People's Republic of Korea was established in Pyongyang on September 9, 1948, he was appointed the Minister of National Security.
+Afterwards, he came into more promotions and by February 1948, he was appointed the Chief Commander of the Korean People's Army.
+When North Korea was established in Pyongyang on September 9, 1948, he was appointed the Minister of National Security.
 He was in fact the senior field commander for all the North Korean armies during the Korean War, from the first invasion of South Korea in June 1950 till the Korean Armistice Agreement was signed in July 1953.

 In 1953, Choe was promoted to Vice Marshal and was made the Minister of Defence.
 In September 1957, he was removed from his position as Minister of Defense and made the President of the Presidium of the Supreme People's Assembly, a largely ceremonial position.
 In this post, he was North Korea's nominal head of state.
 He was appointed as Vice President by the Supreme People's Assembly in 1972 and he left the office in 1974.
 He died in Pyongyang in 1976.
 Following his death he was given a state funeral.